 How big your business is going to be depends on you, your free time, the scale of services you would offer and of course the money you can afford to invest.
-These are the basics on how to set up a gardening business.
+Invest some effort upfront in learning the steps to starting a business and you will likely end up with a highly successful business that will reward you for years to come.

 Essential Skills and Requirements to Start a Gardening Business